embedded-graphics/embedded-graphics/embedded-graphics/README.md

 use embedded_graphics_simulator::{BinaryColorTheme, SimulatorDisplay, WindowBuilder};

 fn main() -> Result<(), std::convert::Infallible> {
-    // Create a new simulator display with 128x64 pixels. let mut display = SimulatorDisplay::new(Size::new(128, 64));
+    // Create a new monochrome simulator display with 128x64 pixels. let mut display: SimulatorDisplay<BinaryColor> = SimulatorDisplay::new(Size::new(128, 64));

     // Create styles used by the drawing operations. let thin_stroke = PrimitiveStyle::with_stroke(BinaryColor::On, 1);